AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/README.md

 Additional chapters cover the new features introduced post ES6 (ES2015) all the way to the most recent version, ES2018.

+## Download

+Download the ebook in PDF or EPUB format from [here](https://github.com/AlbertoMontalesi/JavaScript-es6-and-beyond-ebook/releases)

 ## About me

 My name is Alberto, I'm from Italy and I love programming.
 As I was studying ES6 I decided that the best way for me to test my understanding of it was to write articles about it.
 I have now packaged those articles in a free ebook that you can read here or on my blog [here](http://albertomontalesi.github.io/).